hoopers-club/hoopers/src/pages/posts/frontpage/frontpage.md

 productPrice: 18
 productDescription: >-
   Created by the urban artist João Varela, this streetwear collection is full of vibrant colors and bold designs.
-Plus: it brings you the voices of the game.
+Plus: it brings you the voices of the game!

   <br/>